pemcg/manageiq-automation-howto-guide/chapter9/investigative_debugging.md

 ### Rails db

 It is occasionaly useful to be able to examine some of the database tables (such as to look for column headers that we can find\_by\_* on).
-We can connect to Rails db, which puts us directly into a psql session...
+We can connect to Rails db, which puts us directly into a psql session:

 ```
 [root@cloudforms ~]# vmdb